-In addition to the resource phone numbers listed at the beginning of this report, BYU also publishes a list and description of victim resources that can be found both on and off campus at https://titleix.byu.edu/resources.
-Additional resources and information about how to respond to and prevent sexual assault on college and university campuses can be found on the "Center for Changing Our Campus Culture" website at http://changingourcampus.org/.
+description of victim resources that can be found both on and off campus at titleix.byu.edu/resources.
+Additional resources and information about how to respond to and prevent sexual assault on college and university campuses can be found on the "Center for Changing Our Campus Culture" website at changingourcampus.org/.
 The Center for Changing Our Campus is an online resource center supported by the Office on Violence Against Women.

-Procedures to Follow After An Incident of Sexual Violence
+Procedures to Follow after an Incident of Sexual Assault, Dating or Domestic Violence, or Stalking